Trump administration family separation policy: ACLU involvement

+Biden Administration

+One month after taking office in January 2021, President Biden signed an executive order establishing a family reunification task force within the government to work with the ACLU steering committee.
+The executive order also created a pathway for parents who had been deported while separated from their children to return to the United States to reunite with their children.
+A review done by the Biden administration in 2021 found that more than 1,400 parents had been deported without their children.

 Reactions

 Opposition and condemnation

 The policy attracted significant condemnation from a wide array of sources including medical, scientific, religious and human rights groups.
+In January 2018, following testimony from Department of Homeland Security Secretary Kirstjen Nielsen in which she refused to rule out implementing the proposed policy of the separation of parents from their children, more than 200 child welfare organizations released a letter calling for the Trump administration to abandon plans to forcibly separate children from their parents at the U.S. border.
+The letter said, in part: "We know that this policy would have significant and long-lasting consequences for the safety, health, development, and well-being of children.
+Children need to be cared for by their parents to be safe and healthy, to grow and develop.
+Forced separation disrupts the parent-child relationship and puts children at increased risk for both physical and mental illness.
+The Administration's plan would eviscerate the principle of family unity and put children in harm's way."
 A June 2018 survey found it to be very unpopular with the public, with approximately 25 percent of Americans supporting the policy.
-Some politicians and observers have compared the detainment of children by the US government to concentration camps.
+Some politicians and observers have compared the detainment of children by the U.S. government to concentration camps.

 Medical and scientific community

 The policy has been condemned by the American Academy of Pediatrics, the American College of Physicians, the American Psychological Association and the American Psychiatric Association, with the American Academy of Pediatrics saying that the policy has caused "irreparable harm" to the children.
 Together, they represent more than 250,000 doctors in the United States.
 Pediatrician Nadine Burke Harris described the family separation policy as "a recipe for toxic stress".
 Dr. Irwin Redlener, who co-founded Children's Health Fund, called the policy "dehumanizing" and described it as a form of child abuse.
 A number of concerned researchers and clinicians signed an open letter to Homeland Security Secretary Nielsen calling on her to end the migrant child separations, writing, "Decades of psychological and brain research have demonstrated that forced parental separation and placement in incarceration-like facilities can have profound immediate, long-term, and irreparable harm on infant and child development."